 That said, I'm still kinda surprised this was the one that broke through.
 When you think back on the history of the Academy, other then the obvious questions of "How did this take so long?" there's the other question of "How did it take so long?" and "Really, this one pulled it off?"
-I can think of several foreign films over the years, but some incredibly acclaimed filmmakers, many that the Oscars did in fact honor, that I would've guessed as being much more likely to have won long before "Parasite" did.
+I can think of several foreign films over the years by some incredibly acclaimed filmmakers, many that the Oscars did in fact honor in some manner, that I would've guessed as being much more likely to have won long before "Parasite" did.
 Movies that are a lot more Oscar-friendly in the most traditional of senses.
-Seeing something like "Parasite" win, especially winning a year after one of the most undescript and inconceivable, blatant pieces of Oscar bait in "Green Book" winning last year,- well, I guess everybody in the Academy just fell for it.
+Seeing something like "Parasite" win, especially winning a year after one of the most non-descript and inconceivably bad, blatant pieces of Oscar bait in "Green Book" winning last year,- well, I guess everybody in the Academy just fell for it.

 I can't blame them, I fell for "Parasite" as well.
 Trying to decipher the movie and figure out how or why the Academy decided to narrow in on this one foreign film in particular is about as much of a useless exercise as, well some would say The Oscars.